Abdalrhman-Mohammad/chat-app-frontend/README.md

 # Chat App Frontend
 This repository contains the frontend of a chat application built using React Native with TypeScript.
-The app supports real-time messaging using WebSockets, offering a smooth and responsive chatting experience.
+The app supports real-time messaging using WebSockets, offering a smooth chatting experience.

 ## Features
 ### Real-time Messaging: Users can send and receive messages instantly through WebSocket integration.